-The Farlanders is a strategy game in which you are playing as a chief of a martian colony.
-Supply enough resources and use terraforming kits to grow your settlement and meet the board goals.
+The Farlanders is a city-building strategy game in which you are playing as a chief of a martian colony.
+You need to supply enough resources and use terraforming kits to grow your settlement and meet the board goals.

 W, A, S, D or Arrows or 'hold LMB' to move camera